YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 YottaDB has a comprehensive set of error return codes.
 Each has a unique number and a mnemonic.
 Thus, for example, to return an error that a buffer allocated for a return value is not large enough, YottaDB uses the INVSTRLEN error code, which has the numeric value :code:`yottadb.YDB_ERR_INVSTRLEN`.
 YottaDB attempts to maintain stability of the numeric values and mnemonics from release to release, to ensure applications remain compatible when the underlying YottaDB releases are upgraded.
 While the Go :code:`error` interface provides for a call to return an error as a string (with :code:`nil` for a successful return), applications in other languages, such as C, expect a numeric return value.

 The C application code calling YottaDB functions will check the return code.
-If the return code is not :code:`YDB_OK`, it will access the intrinsic special variable `$zstatus <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#zstatus>`_ for more detailed information (though the :code:`errstr` parameter in a multi-threaded application).
+If the return code is not :code:`YDB_OK`, it will access the intrinsic special variable :ref:`zstatus-isv` for more detailed information (though the :code:`errstr` parameter in a multi-threaded application).
 Whereas, Go application code calling YottaDB methods and functions will check the :code:`error` interface to determine whether it is :code:`nil`.
 This means that Go application code will never see a :code:`yottadb.YDB_OK` return.

 The YottaDB Go :code:`error` interface has a structure and a method.
 Sample usage: